taskcluster/generic-worker/README.md

           numberOfTasksToRun                If zero, run tasks indefinitely.
 Otherwise, after this many tasks, exit. [default: 0]
-          privateIP                         The private IP of the worker, used by chain of trust. provisionerBaseURL                The base URL for API calls to the provisioner in order to determine if there is a new deploymentId. provisionerId                     The taskcluster provisioner which is taking care of provisioning environments with generic-worker
+          privateIP                         The private IP of the worker, used by chain of trust. provisionerId                     The taskcluster provisioner which is taking care of provisioning environments with generic-worker
                                             running on them. [default: test-provisioner]
-          purgeCacheBaseURL                 The base URL for API calls to the purge cache service.
-          queueBaseURL                      The base URL for API calls to the queue service. region                            The EC2 region of the worker. requiredDiskSpaceMegabytes        The garbage collector will ensure at least this number of megabytes of disk space are available
+          region                            The EC2 region of the worker. requiredDiskSpaceMegabytes        The garbage collector will ensure at least this number of megabytes of disk space are available